LNHANCE-Expedition/mccv/README.md

 # Testing Error

-If you see "Failed to get bitcoind path" or "Failed to get electrsd path" when running tests, you need to provide the tests a way to run bitcoind and electrsd.
+If you see "Failed to get bitcoind path" when running tests, or an RPC error, you need to provide the tests a way to run `bitcoind`.
+Note that you will want a bitcoind that supports CTV such as .

-## Trusting Electrsd

-The electrsd crate conveniently provides binaries for electrs and the bitcoind provides binaries for bitcoind.
-Using these binaries never sat well with me so it is turned off by default, but you can run tests with the `trust-electrsd` feature to very quickly and easily run tests.

-## Bring your own binaries

-If you have built electrs and bitcoind yourself you can use them by providing the environment variables `ELECTRS_EXE` and `BITCOIND_EXE` which must be the full paths to these binaries.
+If you have `bitcoind` in your path, but want to use a different one for tests, you can set the `BITCOIND_EXE` environment variable to override this.

-As of the time of writing, OP_CHECKTEMPLATEVERIFY has not been activated, so you will need a version of bitcoind that supports it, such as inquisition.
+As of the time of writing, OP_CHECKTEMPLATEVERIFY has not been activated, so you will need a version of bitcoind that supports it, as well as one that supports TRUC transactions and the `submitpackage` RPC such as [Inquisition v29 with CTV](https://github.com/ajtowns/bitcoin/tree/202507-inq29-ctv).
-Furthermore, TRUC transactions/v3 relay is necessary for vault transactions to be relayed.
-This requires a newer version of bitcoin inquisition (unknown version at the time of writing.
-The following versions have been successfully tested together:

-bitcoin inquisition 0.25.2, electrsd 0.29.0, bitcoind 0.36.1 (transitively via electrsd), and electrs built from source 0.10.7
+# Future Work

+Getting this prototype into shape has renewed my interest in a binary vault system which is much more like existing "simple-ctv-vault" style implementations.
+With some caveats, I believe CSFS plus a much simpler vault construction can actually provide a similar, and very decent UX.
+I'll provide a writeup if not a PoC implementation of this after the UX goals have been achieved for this PoC.